-A core feature of my project was to have interactive elements, one of the first of these happened to be the humble door, out of a necessity, as testing got tedious running into doors that wouldn’t open.
+A core feature of my project was to have interactive elements.
+One of the first of these happened to be the humble door (out of a necessity, as testing got tedious running into doors that wouldn’t open).
 I went about my interactive doors by using blueprints.
-My idea was to have an invisible trigger box around the door that would trigger an animation when the players avatar overlapped the trigger, the animation would be a simple leap between the starting location of the door in X coordinates to the location of the door at the end of its movement coordinates.
-I also included a reverse animation that would play after 10 seconds if the players avatar was not overlapping the trigger to reset the door back to the closed position.
+My idea was to have an invisible interaction-box around the door that would trigger an animation when the players avatar overlapped the trigger, the animation would be a simple leap between the starting location of the door in X coordinates to the location of the door at the end of its movement coordinates.
+I also included a reverse animation that would play after 10 seconds if the players avatar was no longer overlapping the trigger in order to reset the door back to the closed position.

-I decided to further improve the doors in my environment as I was becoming a lot more confident with blueprints and how to make interesting happens with them.
-I went about this buy overhauling my door blueprint.
-I included a door name decal in the form of a text render that that I could change on the fly using variables, this allowed me to label the door on the back and front easily, allowing each door in the entire enviroment to look different. additonally I also included the abiltiy to lock the door to seal off sections of the ship I did not intend to complete for the final hand in.
-I also added a few graphical elements such as lights for the keypads, and normal decals for rivets and so forth. the door became a blueprint that could be placed anywhere in the level and instantly look good and relavent to where it was in the world.
-At the same time I also included a sound effect that played when the door moved.
+I decided to further improve the doors in my environment as I was becoming a lot more confident with blueprints and how to make interesting things happen with them.
+I went about this by overhauling my door blueprint.
+I included a door name decal in the form of a text render that I could change on the fly using variables, this allowed me to label the door on the back and front easily, allowing each door in the entire environment to look different.
+Additionally I included the ability to lock the door to seal off sections of the ship I did not intend to complete for the final hand in.
+I also added a few graphical elements such as lights for the keypads, and normal decals for rivets and so forth. the door became a blueprint that could be placed anywhere in the level and instantly look good and relevant to where it was in the world.
+At the same time I also included a sound effect that was played when the door moved.

-Another core milestone for this project is the successful implementation of decals that have normal, height and diffuse information.
-As stated previously in this blog I had come across a very helpful article on Polycount that had given me some idea of where to start with this.
-My very early trails yielded interesting results and I quickly found that this wasn’t actually something to be worried about.
+Another core milestone for this project is the successful implementation of decals that have normal height and diffuse information.
+As stated previously in this blog, I had come across a very helpful article on Polycount that had given me some idea of where to start with this.
+My very early trials yielded interesting results and I quickly found that this wasn’t actually something to be worried about.

-After further reading on Polycount, a user mentioned a package called Decal Machine, this interested me a lot as this project is so heavy on the application of this that I felt I needed ways to improve my workflow.
+After further reading on Polycount, a user mentioned a package called Decal Machine.
+This interested me a lot as this project is so heavy on the application of this that I felt I required more ways to improve my workflow.

-Decal machine is actually a plugin for Blender, a package that I had used previously before joining the course, however, 3 years using 3D studio max has somewhat dulled my skills with it.
-Initially I was worried that I could not afford the time wasted to relearn the package, however after awhile of using it things quickly started to click into place and I felt moderately comfortable using it.
-Decal Machine did indeed prove to be the time saver I had hoped it would be, not only does the program automatically bake meshes into decals, with normal, height and curvature maps, it also creates Atlas textures of the decals you’ve just created easily and allows you to add new decals to your existing Atlas later.
+Decal Machine is actually a plugin for Blender, a package that I had previously used before joining the course, however, 3 years using 3D Studio Max had somewhat dulled my skills with it.
+Initially I was worried that I could not afford the time to relearn the package, however after a while of using it things quickly started to click into place and I felt comfortable again.
+Decal Machine did indeed prove to be the time saver I had hoped it would be.
+Not only does the program automatically bake meshes into decals, with normal, height and curvature maps, it also creates Atlas textures of the decals you’ve just created easily and allows you to add new decals to your existing Atlas later.
 As I had planned to use a few large atlas textures for this express purpose this was nice indeed.
-Another feature, that I was amazed to find in this little plugin was the ability to deform decals on planes to the geometry of the target object, as seen in the above image, it was easily possible to contort my decals to wrap around an object at the click on a button.
+Another feature, that I was amazed to find in this little plugin, was the ability to deform decals on planes to the geometry of the target object, as seen in the above image.
+It was easily possible to contort my decals to wrap around an object at the click on a button.
 I feel that this package alone will save me a few weeks that I can better spend on modelling or polish.

 I had to learn how to use blender 2.8, which I found to be quite a good program, easily on par with the likes of 3DStudio max these days.
 The transition to blender 2.8 was due to the update of the decal machine plugin.
 Inside blender I applied all the decals to the exterior of the ship, which worked very well.
 One of the major elements that made blender good for the application of decals was the projection function, where I could project decals onto curved surfaces.

 Decals, both info and normal based where a major element of this project, and as mentioned previously in this blog I had used decal machine to create them, at least the normal based ones.
 However, the process was a lot more involved than this.
-I had to create a master material that I could use for the decals to use as I wanted to be able to control things like roughness and scratches at the material level, this would allow me to create a degree of variety without having to put it directly into the albedo.
+I had to create a master material for the decals to use as I wanted to be able to control things like roughness and scratches at the material level, this would allow me to create a degree of variety without having to put it directly into the albedo.
 The scratches allowed me to have decals on the floor, where people work to be more worn than those decals on the walls.
 The overall feel of the project that I was creating was of a heavily used and dirty ship and allowing a certain degree of grunge in my materials was essential.
-Again, this linked to the feedback from tutors to having more human elements in the scene as the ship looked like it had been lived.
+Again, this linked to the feedback from tutors to having more human elements in the scene making the ship look like it had been lived on.

 In my project I have 3 main types of decals: info decals are what I call decals for things like signage, stickers, labels and I also use text renders as another form of decal.
 I have used the text render function extensively and layered it with other grunge decals to great effect.
 The final type of decal in my scene is the normal decal.
 Originally, I had planned to have these decals use world position offset to have height information, however I couldn’t get this working correctly with the exterior and interior lighting schemes so decided to cut it.
 The decals were appearing black, and it would have been time prohibitive to have completed the feature in a timely manner.
 In the end my normal decals only used normal information, along with albedo and metalness from my master material.

-I started by modelling a collection of assets that could be used everywhere, a kit of bits. this included elements such as skirting boards, floor panels, wall sections and so on. once I had created a large ammount of these, complaint with the grid setting in ue4, as to ensure they would snap together, I then went into UE4 and arranged them into the rooms.
+I started by modelling a collection of assets that could be used everywhere, a kit of bits. this included elements such as skirting boards, floor panels, wall sections and so on.
+Once I had created a large amount of these, complaint with the grid setting in UE4, as to ensure they would snap together, I then went into UE4 and arranged them into the rooms.

 I worked back to front with my enviroments, making the flight deck, the forward corridor, mess compartment, port and starboard corridors, airlock room and crew quaters.
 Once I had created all the rooms in the spaceship, I proceeded to making various clutter items.

-for the interior, I mostly modeled the ship inside 3dsmax, however for certain elements, such as the padding on the spacesuit chambers, i decided to use Zbrush, as modeling organic forms in Max isnt as easy and I was keen to do whatever I could to save time and work as smart as possible.
-With the control stick and the padding, I started with a base model in Max before exporting to Zbrush to scuplt the finer details, such as the nobs and the leather bag around the base of the stick.
+For the interior, I mostly modeled the ship inside 3ds Max, however for certain elements, such as the padding on the spacesuit chambers, I decided to use Zbrush, as modeling organic forms in Max isn’t as easy and I was keen to do whatever I could to save time and work as smart as possible.
+With the control stick and the padding, I started with a base model in Max before exporting to Zbrush to sculpt the finer details, such as the nobs and the leather bag around the base of the stick.

-From the basic form, mostly a guide to know where the major elements needed to be, I started blocking in the major shapes until I was roughly happy with the design of the ship and its shape langauge.
+From the basic form, mostly as a guide to know where the major elements needed to be, I started blocking in the major shapes until I was fairly happy with the design of the ship and its shape language.

-Once I was finished with the modelling phase, I then proceeded unwrap the ship, which took longer than expected owning to its size.
+Once I was finished with the modelling phase, I then proceeded to unwrap the ship, which took longer than expected owning to its sheer size.

 I created two major types of decal, the info decal, which is just flat colour, for things like the labels and signage, and normal decals, such as rivets, basically decals that use normal maps.

-I had major problems with decal machine unfortunately, as in the most decent built the ability to export to atlas textures has been removed, as the software has been migrated from blender 1.79 to blender 2.80, which is a total rewrite of blender and for the better, although I was unaware that this function had been removed in the latest version until the very end of the decal process.
-Resulting in quite a significant amount of lost time trying to devise a work around, the work around was not elegant but worked.
+I had major problems with Decal Machine unfortunately, as in the most recent built the ability to export to atlas textures has been removed, and the software has been migrated from blender 1.79 to blender 2.80, which is a total rewrite of blender and for the better, although I was unaware that this function had been removed in the latest version until the very end of the decal process.
+Resulting in quite a significant amount of lost time trying to devise a work around, the work around was not elegant but it worked.
 I created each decal as its own instance material from a master material, setting the 2D image as a parameter that could be changed on the material instance level.
 This sped up the process but led to a model with an excessive amount of materials.
 Hopefully in the future when the atlas export function is added back to the software, I can improve the efficiency of the decal work on the exterior.
-This problem also extended itself into the interior as well.
+This problem likewise extended itself into the interior.

 When I first imagined this project, I had intended to create the spaceship on a landing pad in a futuristic city, as if the ship was undergoing the process of being serviced or refueled, much like an aircraft on a stand in an airport.
 However, I quickly realised that this would reduce the amount of time I would have to polish and create the main elements, being the ship itself, and was too large in scope for this project and the time I had.
 I created a block out of the idea to make a scene like this before I started this project.